Back in 2010, I bought my first home.

-Many large printing stores and shipping firms usually keep notaries on staff, and you can avail their services for a small fee.
+Many large printing stores and shipping firms usually keep notaries on staff, and you can avail of their services for a small fee.
 Just don’t head to FedEx as it has reportedly stopped providing notarial services.
-However, competitors, such UPS, Postal Annex, and others, do still provide notary services at their locations (mainly on weekdays).
+However, competitors, such as UPS, Postal Annex, and others, do still provide notary services at their locations (mainly on weekdays).

 The great thing about getting papers notarized at a shipping company like UPS is that you can then immediately send the documents wherever they need to go.
 This saves you time, hassle, and reduces the risk of you losing the notarized papers on your travels.

-6 Other places to find a Public Notary:
+6 Other Places to Find a Public Notary:

 1. Your local Post Office